lakshmii-p/golfcharity/README.md

 > **Play.
 Win.
 Give Back.**

-GolfCharity is a modern full-stack web application that brings together golf, community engagement, and charitable giving.
-Players can track their golf performance, subscribe to monthly or yearly plans, participate in monthly prize draws, and support charitable organizations—all through a clean and intuitive platform.
+GolfCharity is a modern full-stack web application that combines golf score tracking, subscription management, monthly prize draws, and charitable giving into a single platform.
+Users can manage their golf performance, participate in monthly draws, and support charities through a clean and responsive interface.

 ---

 ## 🌐 Live Demo

-**Live Application:**
+**Application:**
 https://golfcharity-jwzs.vercel.app/

 **GitHub Repository:**